-Administrator for the Rural Business-Cooperative Service
+Administrator for Rural Business-Cooperative Service

-As Administrator, Lillian has focused on strengthening economic development capacity in rural communities including initiatives for job creation, increased access to capital, regional collaboration, and energy efficiency.
-Ms. Salerno further promotes the Secretarial priorities for strengthening the bioeconomy and supporting local and regional foods.
-During her tenure at USDA, Lillian has played a key role in support of several Administration initiatives including The White House Business Council,'Investing in Manufacturing Communities Partnership' (IMCP) initiative, Advanced Manufacturing and Small Business Credit Initiatives.
+As Administrator, her focus has been on strengthening economic development capacity in rural communities including initiatives for job creation, increased access to capital, regional collaboration, and energy efficiency.
+Salerno further promotes the Secretarial priorities for strengthening the bioeconomy and supporting local and regional foods.
+During her tenure at USDA, Salerno has participated on The White House Business Council and played a critical role in support of several Administration initiatives including: Investing in Manufacturing Communities Partnership (IMCP), Made in Rural America, Rural Opportunity Investment Initiative, Advanced Manufacturing, and Small Business Credit Initiatives.

 Salerno successfully founded an advanced manufacturing company which started with a Small Business Innovation Grant making her a fierce advocate for entrepreneurs and small businesses.
 Salerno has an extensive work history in the private sector, both in the U.S. and abroad.
 As the Executive Director for the Safe Healthcare International Institute, she encouraged policy makers, federal agencies, and the Executive Branch to formulate solutions for the protection of healthcare workers and delivery systems while building coalitions to promote long-term HIV/AIDS prevention internationally.
 A rural business champion, Salerno continues to use her business expertise and political platform to engage stakeholders, advocate for underrepresented groups, and improve regional collaboration.